scds/rdm-best-practices/introduction.md

 <ins>*Image credit: [CTV News Winnipeg](https://winnipeg.ctvnews.ca/fire-may-have-destroyed-years-of-research-1.384027)*</ins>

-A few years prior to that, the University of Manitoba had a large fire in the psychology building which destroyed several labs.
+A few years prior to that, the University of Manitoba had a large fire in the psychology building, which destroyed several labs.

 The university had to spend several million dollars on forensic data recovery over the span of a couple years.
 They were able to recover a lot of the data from the destroyed computers, however, as a master's or PhD student, you can't afford to wait that long for your data sets to be recovered.